urakubo/Dojo-standalone/README.md

 1-x.
 Download Dojo_pyinstaller.zip on Windows10/64bit from https://1drv.ms/u/s!Ar0M8vZTxk-whyWDozBUZ0dQc9D- (300MB large file).
 Unzip it, and click main.exe to confirm the launch of a small GUI.

 1-y.
-Download all the files on a PC with Python environment.
+Download all the github files on a PC with Python environment.
 Execute "python main.py" to confirm the launch of a small GUI.

 2-a.
 Download a Dojo/Mojo-style file (eg. https://1drv.ms/u/s!Ar0M8vZTxk-whXolghHevRjeXiOS .
 This is a copy from Mojo web page, kasthuri15 ).